-If you’re among the more than five million North Carolinians who expect a tax refund, you could be looking at an average $2,899 boost to your account balance.
-And now you’re probably thinking about the best ways to make your money do more for you.
+If you’re among the millions of North Carolinians who expect a tax refund, you’re probably thinking about the best ways to make your money do more for you.
 Here are seven ways to stretch your refund dollars and feel good about it.

 Get to a zero balance on credit cards

 Rid yourself of high-interest credit card debt.
 Try to pay off at least one card.
 That will free up more money for you to put toward other credit card bills each month.
 From there you can work toward repeatable victories to continue paying down debt.